Branding & Packaging Audit

 Founded in 2020 by Rahul Reddy and Daniel Valsan Mathew, Subko did not enter the market to simply sell better coffee.
 It entered to redefine how specialty coffee could feel in South Asia.From Mumbai to Dubai, the brand represents what many now call the “fourth wave” of coffee in the region, one that blends global quality standards with deeply local storytelling.
 At Confetti, when we analyse a brand like Subko, we look beyond packaging and logo.
 Here’s our take.

-What Subko Gets Exceptionally Right
+Subko Coffee Brand Strengths: What the Brand Gets Exceptionally Right

 The Subko Story | The Hard Copy